-A fab drawing is one of the different file types that convey the manufacturing details of a printed circuit board.
+A PCB fab drawing is one of the different file types that convey the manufacturing details of a circuit board.
 The better the fabrication drawing, the easier the board manufacturing process.
 Hence, it is advisable for a designer to know about the information to be included in this file.
 In this article, we are going to have a look at the following details:

 What is a fab drawing?

 A fab drawing specifies all the important information such as board outline, layer stack-up, drill chart, and many more required to manufacture a PCB.
 Whenever a designer wants a circuit board to be fabricated there are a number of ways to communicate all the requirements to the manufacturer.
 Fabrication drawing is one of them.
 If only a Gerber is provided, the manufacturer may miss out on the additional details concerned with the board.

 Fab drawing along with the assembly drawing are the reference documents required to build and assemble a circuit board.
 These not only serve as an outline for both processes but also helps in the inspection of the PCB quality.